 Elaida is open to meeting with Egwene’s group for negotiations but she states that her edicts, those stating the Blue Ajah no longer exists and all rebels in Egwene’s group would face punishments from Elaida herself before being allowed back into the Tower, must remain.
 Egwene let’s negotiations take place only to buy time.
 Her only requirement was that Elaida be removed as Amyrlin.
 Obviously the negotiations do not progress much at all, but they do take place.

 During Alviarin’s report to Mesaana, Shaidar Haran arrives and binds Mesaana for not coming when called.
-He goes on to torture her after he marks Alviarin as one of his servants.
-Alviarin believes that Shadar Haran is the Dark Lord using a unique Myrddraal as a vessel.
+He goes on to torture her after he marks Alviarin as one of his personal servants.
+Alviarin believes that Shadar Haran is the Dark Lord himself using a unique Myrddraal as a vessel.

 That pretty much wraps up book ten.
 I’m on to book eleven, Knife of Dreams, which has another lengthy prologue.
 I’ve only just started but the opening scene is great.
 I’ll hopefully finish this next installment soon.